isomerpages/nlb-biblioasia/_podcast/Episode 6/Transcript.md

 Those are the digs that are currently taking place.
 Have you yourself been involved in any any expeditions?

 Shu Tieng  <br>
 I've been involved in a few.
 Some of my major ones are mostly in Cambodia, but I've actually taken part in one in Indonesia.
 One of them – I'll just explain first.
 For the Indonesian one, I was looking for Srivijayan sites.
 I was part of a team from the Asia Research Institute and we basically explored the Batanghari River.
 It's close to Jambi in Sumatra.
 We were looking for Srivijayan sites along the river.
-We visited very, very famous sites like the suspected 'university', the Buddhist university of Muara Jambi, things like that.
+We visited very, very famous sites like the Buddhist university of Muara Jambi, things like that.
 It's really amazing.
 I was very lucky to have the opportunity.
 I've also excavated at the 10th-century capital city of Koh Ker in Cambodia.
 If you think of a stepped pyramid, I've excavated at the only stepped pyramid in Cambodia.
 We were looking for a settlement site there, evidence of settlements and things like that.

 Jimmy  <br>
 What does it feel like when you're excavating something and you make this discovery?
 Have you found anything really amazing?